-Remuneration is an essential part of the Group's focus on attracting, developing and retaining high-performing and motivated employees.
-Our remuneration is aligned with our business strategy, risk appetite, key priorities and long-term goals.
-Our approach to Remuneration must comply and align with the Code to ensure it rewards and drives the right employee behaviour and performance and unethical behaviour is not rewarded.
-We ensure that no discriminating factors have any bearing on our remuneration structure, and that positive behaviour is acknowledged and recognised as part of continuous check-ins.
+Remuneration is an essential part of the Group's focus on attracting, developing, and retaining high-performing and motivated Employees.
+Our remuneration is aligned with our business strategy, risk appetite, key priorities, and long-term goals.
+Our approach to remuneration must comply and align with the Code to ensure it rewards and drives the right employee behaviour and performance and does not reward unethical behaviour.
+We ensure that our remuneration structure is free from discriminatory factors, and that positive behaviour is acknowledged and recognised during regular check-ins.